'Illegal Migration' Act - Everything you need to know

 Refugees could be indefinitely detained

-The Bill introduces new powers for the automatic and indefinite detention of anyone who is deemed to have entered the UK illegally.
+The Act introduces new powers for the automatic and indefinite detention of anyone who is deemed to have entered the UK illegally.
 The Home Secretary’s power to detain applies to everyone who is subject to removal, even children, families and pregnant women.

-The period of detention allowed is any length that is judged to be ‘reasonably necessary’ by the Home Secretary – there is no indication given in the Bill of how long this should be or what criteria will be used.
+The period of detention allowed is any length that is judged to be ‘reasonably necessary’ by the Home Secretary – there is no indication given in the Act of how long this should be or what criteria will be used.

 From our work with torture survivors, we know that many survivors are particularly vulnerable to harm in detention.
 Many survivors experience re-traumatisation, whether that’s recall of torture experiences or deterioration of existing trauma symptoms.